ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 * Having a physical representation of the resources
   * Using brown, grey, red, and yellow resource cubes (cheap option)
   * Using wood, stone, food, and gold resource bits (expensive option)
+* Having opaque card sleeves to provide stability to the P&P card and make them less see through